Fran-cis-co/Ferenc-MC-Mod/README.md

 I've implemented a custom ore titled Silver.
 While I did take inspiration from the real life ore Silver, I believe
 I did not do the best job in faithfully adapting it into Minecraft, so I took creative freedom in implementing it.
-Silver originally comes in raw form which can be smelted into silver ore.
-In terms of balancing, crafting armor or tools
+In terms of balancing, crafting armor or tools with this ore will have a power scale between iron and diamond
-with this ore will have a power scale between iron and diamond (Spoilers, I will implement something for end-game).
+(Spoilers, I will implement something for end-game).

+## Obtaining Silver
+In order to obtain silver, it must be acquired through either smelting or blasting raw silver.
+I have not implemented
+mining raw silver through natural regeneration, but this will be a future update.